slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *'Seek respect, not attention.
 It lasts longer.'*

 > *'Pay every debt, as if God wrote the bill.' -- Ralph Waldo Emerson*

-Choose humbleness and gratefulness.
-You are not perfect neither you'll ever be.

-> *'Everyone you will ever meet knows something you don't.' -- Bill Nye*

-> *'A way to humble yourself is to put you in the position of being the weakest person in something during the day.'*

 Humility With forward action: 'I wasn’t the smartest in X but..' integrity is what you think is what you say, and the same what you do.